Williams sisters win third doubles gold

 The Czech pair saved two match points before Venus secured the victory with a backhand volley, hugging her sister in celebration as chants of "USA!
 USA!" rang out from the crowd.

-With Venus also having won singles gold in Sydney, the pair have overtaken previous record holder Reginald Doherty of Britain, who won a total of three golds in 1900 and 1908.
+With Venus also having won singles gold in Sydney, the pair have overtaken previous record holder Briton Reginald Doherty, who won a total of three golds in 1900 and 1908.

 "It's incredible.
 After coming off Serena's victory I think most of all we are happy to add to our country's medal count and be a part of it.
 Wow.
 It just feels unreal," said Venus, who is already thinking about adding a fourth doubles gold to the collection at the 2016 Games.